ivy-llc/kornia/docs/source/get-started/multi-framework-support.rst

 From the Ivy Team
 -----------------

-We hope you find using Kornia with NumPy, JAX and TensorFlow useful!
+We hope you find using Kornia with TensorFlow, JAX and NumPy useful!
 Ivy is still very much under development, so if you find any issues/bugs, feel free to raise an issue on the `ivy <https://github.com/ivy-llc/ivy>`_ repository.
 We'd also really appreciate a star, if you'd like to show your support!